JRSV/RSVP.V1/README.md

 ### Prerequisities

-JRSV_presets depends on the following libraries available through the "DEKEN" package manager inside PD (comes with vanilla 0.47-1 or can be installed separetly).
+RSVP depends on the following libraries available through the "DEKEN" package manager inside PD (comes with vanilla 0.47-1 or can be installed separetly).
 Make sure to download and install each package .
 Set the path to the libraries in PD preferences and if necessary load/declare the libraries

   - HCS
   - iemguts